vkakerbeck/tbp.monty/docs/future-work/framework-improvements/profile-and-optimize-monty.md

 status: evergreen
 ---

 We have profiled Monty a while ago and identified several computational bottlenecks.
 Some of them have been addressed but there are still many places where the Monty algorithm could be optimized.
-It has also been a long time since Monty was profiled, so repeating this now would be worth while.
+It has also been a long time since Monty was profiled, so repeating this now would be worthwhile.

 > [!NOTE]
 > One of the most significant computational bottlenecks in Monty at the moment is the KD-Tree search, which is tracked in a separate future work item to [find a faster alternative to KT-Tree search](find-faster-alternative-to-kdtree-search.md).